ViMorel/TP-synth-se-PAO_MOREL/README.md

 The n in the shelln.c files correspond to the number of the question.

-The shell.h is the same for all shelln.c
+The shell.h is the same for all shelln.c files.

-the test1 function can be use to test question 4 and 5 of the lab
+The test1 function can be used to test question 4 and 5 of the lab.